OneGneissGuy/cimis/README.md

 cimis is a python project which allows communication with the CIMIS WSN API.

-The main features include routine automatic collecting of data from stations and returns data as a dataframe or in the instance of several stations, a list of dataframes.
+Project features include routine automatic collecting of data from stations that returns data as a dataframe or in the instance of several stations, a list of dataframes.
 CIMIS station info can be queried and returned as a dictionary.